-Students will take a nature walk or conduct an extended observation in a natural setting.
+Assignment Description Requirements Percentage Syllabus Quiz Students will take a syllabus quiz at the beginning of the semester to ensure they are aware of course content and policies.
+2% Nature Walk Students will take a nature walk or conduct an extended observation in a natural setting.
 A short paper then allows students to reflect on sounds they heard during the experience and their own relationship to these sounds.
 This short paper will be evaluated on its use of descriptive language to convey the students' experience of listening, and specifically the sounds observed in the chosen environmental context.
 Students are also required to submit an audio or video recording documenting their walk.
-This assignment meets the experiential learning component of Quest 1.
-Length Requirement: 500 words (written paper) or 5 minutes (audio/video recording) 15% This writing assignment asks students to analyze one of six pieces of music and to reflect on the music's connection to the environment.
-Word Requirement: 1000 words Students will make a playlist of 5 songs that addresses an environmental or ecological topic.
-Contextual research of songs' genesis, recording, and/or performance is required for the short, written reflection.
-TAs will address how to complete contextual research in the breakout sections during weeks 10/11.
+This assignment meets the experiential learning component of Quest 1. recording of nature walk/ observation, 60-90 seconds AND either a written paper of at least 500 words OR an audio/video recording of at least 5 minutes 17% Annotated Playlist Students will make a playlist of 5 songs that addresses an environmental or ecological topic.
+Contextual research of songs' genesis, recording, and/or performance is required in a written reflection.
+The TA will address how to complete contextual research in the breakout sections during week 8.
 Students should explain how the songs and the topic connect.
-Personal reflections will also allow the assignment to help meet the reflection requirement of Quest 1.
-Length Requirement: 500 words (written paper) or 5 minutes (audio/video recording) 10% Five Canvas quizzes, distributed throughout the semester, will 10% check for student retention and understanding of course topics.
-This grade is for weekly participation in discussions in the large 10% wrresshoref ref Le (au Fiv Che itten reflection.
-TAs will address how to complete contextual search in the breakout sections during weeks 10/11.
-Students buld explain how the songs and the topic connect.
-Personal elections will also allow the assignment to help meet the election requirement of Quest 1.
-Ingth Requirement: 500 words (written paper) or 5 minutes adio/video recording) We Canvas quizzes, distributed throughout the semester, will eck for student retention and understanding of course topics.
+Personal reflections will also allow the assignment to help meet the reflection requirement of Quest 1. written paper of at least 1000 words AND accessible playlist of 5 songs 17% Quizzes Canvas quizzes, distributed throughout the semester, will check for student retention and understanding of course topics.
+10% POD Discussions This grade is for weekly participation in discussions in the large class meeting component of the course.
+Grades will be assigned to each POD group using the participation rubric provided in the "Grading" section of the syllabus.
+10% Breakout Section Assignments These in-class assignments will allow for quick evaluation of student comprehension and engagement.
+Examples include freewriting, comparative exercises, written responses, discussions, and small group work.
+17%

-Breakout These in-class assignments will allow for quick evaluation of 10% Section student comprehension and engagement.
-Examples include Assignments freewriting, comparative exercises, written responses, discussions, and small group work.
 Attendance Students' attendance counts toward the overall course grade.
-10% Attendance in the two large class meetings will be taken by student self check-in.
-For the discussion sections, TAs will take attendance.
-Attendance Requirement : Students may have no more than 3 unexcused absences during the semester Self- This written or video assignment asks students to consider how 20% Reflection this course changed the way they think about their own sound practices and environmental ethics.
+Attendance in the two large class meetings will be taken by student self check-in.
+For the discussion sections, TAs will take attendance. students may have no more than 3 unexcused absences during the semester10% Self- Reflection This written or video assignment asks students to consider how this course changed the way they think about their own sound practices and environmental ethics.
 This final reflection will help meet the reflection requirement of Quest 1.
-It is submitted in lieu of a final exam.
-Length Requirement : 500 words (written paper) or 5 minutes (audio/video recording)
+It is submitted in lieu of a final exam. a written paper of at least 500 words or an audio/video recording of at least 5 minutes